dinhhuy258/notes/docs/networking/home_network/setup_ecmp_on_mikrotik_router.md

 5. Add Routing Rules to Control Traffic Flow

-Routing rules determine which traffic uses which routing table.
+Routing rules determine which traffic uses which table.
+Order matters - rules are processed top-to-bottom.

-**Route Traffic That Must Bypass ECMP**

-This rule should be placed at the top:
+Add a base rule to ensure all traffic is processed (must be in the top)

 ```bash
 /routing rule